jbossdemocentral/integration-summitlab2018-fuse-amq/README.md

 ````

-### Showing route in Map
-To add route in the map, simply pass in the route data below into a messaging broker queue:

 ### Data from Input
 Inputs are collected and formatted into a messaging broker queue ready for you to process after submitting it with the submit button.
 An example of the data is show below: